MadhumithaKolkar/jax-rl-lab/README.md

 A daily learning log for going from NumPy/PyTorch to JAX, and eventually into RL.
 Each day introduces one idea, explained simply first, then practiced in code.

+Dev Blog Series : Learning RL and JAX in Public - from zero to DeepMind ! : https://dev.to/madhumithakolkar

 ## Structure

 Each day lives in `notebooks/` as a pair of files: